-WHEREAS, at a duly-noticed public hearing on March 17, 2022, the ALUC reviewed City of Costa Mesa's 2021-2029 Sixth Cycle Housing Element and found the proposed General Plan Housing Element Amendment to be inconsistent with the AELUP on a 4-0 vote;
+WHEREAS, at a duly-noticed public hearing on March 17, 2022, the ALUC reviewed City of Costa Mesa's 2021-2029 Sixth Cycle Housing Element and found the proposed General Plan Housing Element Amendment to be inconsistent with the AELUP by a 4-0 vote;

-WHEREAS, the City of Costa Mesa does not waive any objection to and/or right to challenge any failure by the ALUC to proceed in the manner required by law, including but not limited to, Public Utilities Code Sections 21670 through 21679.5, related to its above referenced March 17, 2022, finding of inconsistency.
+WHEREAS, the City of Costa Mesa does not waive any objection to and/or right to challenge any failure by the ALUC or the Caltrans Division of Aeronautics to proceed in the manner required by law, including but not limited to, Public Utilities Code Sections 21670 through 21679.5, related to the above referenced March 17, 2022, finding of inconsistency.

-WHEREAS, pursuant to Public Utilities Code Sections 21670 and 21676, the City of Costa Mesa may, after a public hearing, propose to overrule the ALUC by a two-thirds vote of the City Council, if the City of Costa Mesa makes specific findings that the proposed project is consistent with the purposes of Section 21670;
+WHEREAS, pursuant to Public Utilities Code Sections 21670 and 21676, the City of Costa Mesa may, after a public hearing, propose to overrule the ALUC by a two-thirds vote of the City Council, if the City of Costa Mesa makes specific findings that the proposed project is consistent with the purpose of Section 21670;

-WHEREAS, at a duly-noticed public hearing on April 5, 2022, the Costa Mesa City Council took action to notify the ALUC of the City's intent to overrule ALUC's Determination of Inconsistency for the 2021-2029 Sixth Cycle Housing Element;
+WHEREAS, at a duly-noticed public hearing on April 5, 2022, the Costa Mesa City Council took action to adopt Resolution No. 2022-19 that included specific findings that the 2021-2029 Sixth Cycle Housing Element is consistent with the purpose of the article stated in Section 21670 of the Public Utilities Code by a 6-0 vote;